arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

     print("x is smaller than 10")
 ```

 Now take a look at what happens after each statement.
 Notice the empty space just before `print()`?
-This is called an *indentation*, and is how Python organises code.
+This is called an **indentation**, and is how Python® organizes code.

-Anything inside of this indentation will execute if the statement is met, and this is a fundamental principle that is used in every Python program that you write!
+Anything inside of this indentation will execute if the statement is met, and this is a fundamental principle that is used in every Python® program that you write!

 Now since we already defined `x` to be `5+5`, the terminal will of course print:
 - `"x is larger than 10"`

 ## While Loop

-Now that we are a bit more familiar with statements, let's take a look at the `while` loop, which is designed to execute code *while* a condition is met.
+Now that we are a bit more familiar with statements, let's take a look at the `while` loop, which is designed to execute code **while** a condition is met.

 ```python
 x = 5